Toshin2002/Diabetes-Prediction-Model/README.md

 # Diabetes-Prediction-Model
-Given a csv file containing medical records, building a model which can predict whether a new patient has diabetes or not
+Given a csv file containing medical records, building a model which can predict whether a new patient has diabetes or not.